tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_doc_parameters.md

 ### Data types for parameters {#data_types_parameters}

-Because APIs may not process the parameter correctly if it's the wrong data type or wrong format, it's important to list the data type for each parameter.
+APIs may not process the parameter correctly if it's the wrong data type or wrong format.
+Therefore, it's important to list the data type for each parameter.
 This is usually a good idea with all parameter types but is especially true for request body parameters, since these are usually formatted in JSON.

 These data types are the most common with REST APIs: